jeraman/insertions/osx/README.md

 If you're not a developer, nevermind.
 Just skip this step and go directly to the following subsection.

 ## Process
 The image below summarizes the process.
-After selecting your video target (picture (a)), you will process it locally on openFrameworks and Obs (picture (b)).
+After selecting your video target (picture (a)), you will process it locally on openFrameworks and OBS (picture (b)).
 The result is going to be streamed back to whatever service you'd like, such as the youtube (picture (c)).

 ![Setup](assets/setup.png)